Nudity, Body Odour, and Social Perception

 4.3 Behavioural Hygiene Norms

-Naturist environments commonly operate under shared hygiene expectations, including regular washing and the use of personal barriers such as towels on shared surfaces.
-These practices contribute to maintaining acceptable hygiene conditions.
+Naturist environments are often described as operating under shared hygiene expectations, including regular washing and the use of personal barriers such as towels on shared surfaces.

 4.4 Contextual Limitations

-The potential benefits of ventilation and exposure are dependent on environmental and behavioural conditions.
+Outcomes remain dependent on environmental conditions.
 In poorly ventilated, high-density, or high-humidity settings, odour may develop regardless of clothing status.

 5. Olfactory Perception and Social Conditioning